toolness/openbadges-instabaker.js/README.md

 attaches event handlers to them.
 When those badges are moused-over or touched, baking occurs.

-At this time, a `baked` event is emitted from the image and a `data-baked` attribute is set on it.
+At this time, a `bake` event is emitted from the image and a `data-baked` attribute is set on it.

 If the user's browser doesn't support automatic baking, the script